 Co-Design Process Overview

 The LA SAFE planning process is a ground-breaking approach to community adaptation planning that seeks to address the challenges of coastal degradation, land loss and increasing flood risk.
 We recognize these changes along our coast impact our environment and sustainability, our economies and jobs, and our communities and culture.
-To plan for a more resilient future, we created a planning process that integrates planning expertise, science, and most importantly, community members across the coast who are experiencing these challenges firsthand.
+To prepare for a more resilient future, we created a planning process that integrates planning expertise, science, and most importantly, community members across the coast who are experiencing these challenges firsthand.
 Our process relies on grassroots input from start to finish.

 Is your parish not one of our target parishes?